 It can be tempting to pass vehicles on congested streets, when obstacles or traffic volume slow traffic.
 However, this can be dangerous, due to closely spaced intersections, irregular traffic flow, cars entering and exiting parking spots, etc. Coach your teen to avoid passing on busy city streets.

-Lesson Two – Deadly distractions
+Lesson two – deadly distractions

 What happens inside the car can be just as dangerous as what happens outside.
 Engaging in distracting activities while driving can be deadly, especially for young drivers.
 Ask your teen to list dangerous driving distractions.
 Their answers should include:

-- Changing radio stations, shuffling/streaming music – or dialing a phone
+- Talking, texting, or dialing a phone

 - Passengers, pets, or objects moving in the car